ameszy/CISC324-W25/Labs/Lab2/README.md

 ## Submission

+- Compress the following two files and submit through onQ.
-- Submit your ping-pong program implementation.
+    - Your ping-pong program implementation.
-- Submit the file `lab2_yourname.pdf` that may also include any challenges and solution you found during the task completion process.
+    - The file `lab2_yourname.pdf` that may also include any challenges and solution you found during the task completion process.

 ## Resources
 - Sample pipe program in Lab 2 folder